 We all want our children to be healthy!
-Children MUST stay at home if they have:
+For the health and safety of all, children MUST stay home if they have:

 - severe colds

 - a persistent cough (unless a doctor has sent a note saying the cough is not contagious)